Are you looking to get spooked out in Edinburgh?

 Think amazing actors, special effects, 360-degree theatrical sets, laughter, and loads of scary fun!

-There are different shows that you can enjoy including The Courtroom, Witch Hunt, The Torturer, The Boat Ride, Sawney Bean, The Anatomy Theatre, Burke and Hare, Street of Sorrows, The Green Lady, Maggie Dickson, Drop Dead: Drop Ride, and the Labyrinth.
+There are different shows that you can enjoy including The Courtroom, Witch Hunt, and The Boat Ride.

 The shows are based on real historical events from the Clan Wars, to the Great Fire, and even the Anatomy Theatre.